AbdulkarimGit-Tech/Raspberry-Pi-PLC/README.md

     - From CODESYS Development System:

       - Go to Tools → Package Manager / Codesys Installer → Browse search below listed 4 package and install
-        - ✅ Install: CODESYS Control for Raspberry Pi SL
+        - ✅ CODESYS Control for Raspberry Pi SL
-        - ✅ Install: CODESYS Edge Gateway for Linux
+        - ✅ CODESYS Edge Gateway for Linux
-        - ✅ Install: CODESYS Control SL Extension Package
+        - ✅ CODESYS Control SL Extension Package
-        - ✅ Install: CODESYS SL Deploy Tool
+        - ✅ CODESYS SL Deploy Tool

     - Boot your Pi with the OS
     - Ensure it's connected to the same network as your PC